Cassiexu123/surfs_up/README.md

 ## Results
 -The average temperature of June and December are very close, and only 74°F-71°F=3°F difference.
 -The min temperature is 64°F and the max temperature is 85°F in June, so the temperature range is 21°F in June.
--The min temperature is 56°F and the max temperature is 83°F in June, so the temperature range is 27°F in June.
+-The min temperature is 56°F and the max temperature is 83°F in December, so the temperature range is 27°F in December.

 ![](Images/June%20Temps.PNG)

 ![](Images/Dec%20Temps.PNG)